Martirosyan-Davit/Social-website/README.md

  ```
 *These commands will download a copy of the project to your local machine, allowing you to work with it in your development environment.*

+### Attention
+ *!Copy file .env.example in .env and put your credentials for a successful launch*
 ## Project setup

 ```bash